Skip to content

 }

-• source Targets logs (L), eBPF network metrics (N), events (E), and RUM data
+• source For logs (L), eBPF network metrics (N), events (E) and RUM data.

-• category Targets all standard data categories, whose values correspond to the "name" column of each data category (e.g., time series is metric, objects are object).
-Taking logs as an example, we can create diversion rules specifically for logs as follows:
+• category For all regular data categories, its value is the "name" column of the corresponding data category (such as metric for time series, object for object, etc.).
+Taking logs as an example, we can formulate traffic splitting rules specifically for logs like this:

 {